Industries we support

 With drones inspecting utility sites, damage on everything from wind turbines to solar panels can be identified rapidly, enabling potential problems to be addressed before they are compounded.
 Abnormalities and damage can be pinpointed and assessed and progress can be monitored using the appropriate technology - from orthomosaics, to elevation data and 3D maps.

-Drones can be readily incorporated into existing security systems.
-An “eye in the sky” is a powerful tool, as a drone can cover a large area in a short period of time, economically, without the need to deploy personnel, increasing safety.
+Drones can be readily incorporated into existing security systems as operational enhancements.
+An “eye in the sky” is a powerful tool, as a drone can cover a large area in a short period of time, economically, without the need to deploy personnel, significantly decreasing human risks.
+In military terms this is part of Ground Reconnaissance.

 Drones are an invaluable asset to First Responders such as the Fire and Rescue Service, Search and Rescue, and the Police.